swift-nav/swift-toolbox/README.md

 ```
 This will save a `.pickle` file in your current working directory.

+**NOTE:** This recording is not intended to be compatible with other console versions.
+Debugging internal messaging should be version specific and recording it should be tied
+to its version.

 ### (Debug) Replaying a stream from the backend in frontend (with or without Rust).
 If you have recorded a capnp recording pickle file as shown in the previous step, now you
 can replay this file.
 If you already have the standard development environment set up, you